kiepczi/MLST_MicroSoc/README.md

 - #### **pubMLST vs new *Streptomyces* sequence types** The current canonical *Streptomyces* Multilocus Sequence Typing Scheme provided by [pubMLST](https://pubmlst.org) comprises six markers (16S rRNA, atpD, gyrB, recA, rpoB and trpB) and 236 sequence types.
-We extended the current scheme to include all avaliable **Streptomyces** genomes, identifying over 600 novel sequence types.
+We extended the current scheme to include all avaliable *Streptomyces* genomes, identifying over 600 novel sequence types.
 To view how they map onto minimum spanning tree simply click [here](docs/MLSTIG_00003.html)!

-- #### **Streptomyces** sequence type representation in GenBank Despite 2276 genomes named as *Streptomyces* were downloaded from [NCBI](https://www.ncbi.nlm.nih.gov), 150 pubMLST sequences types were without a representative genome.
+- #### **Streptomyces** sequence type representation in GenBank Despite all 2276 avaliable *Streptomyces* genome sequences were downloaded from [NCBI](https://www.ncbi.nlm.nih.gov), 150 pubMLST sequences types were without a representative genome.
 You can check out how they are represented throughout our minimum spanning tree [here](docs/MLSTIG_00002.html)!

 - #### **Unique genera according to pyANI analysis within each connected component** Using [pyani](https://github.com/widdowquinn/pyani) we can determine whether genomes belong to the same candidate species or genus(%ID >≈95%, %coverage >≈50%), and examine their distributions on the minimum spanning tree that you can view [here](docs/MLSTIG_0005.html).
 Here we present that organisms assigned the same species name in [NCBI](https://www.ncbi.nlm.nih.gov):